Digital Circulation - Five Percent or More of Title’s Average Circulation

 Regardless of the volume of digital version or digital edition circulation, publishers are still required to report digital version and digital edition circulation separately in the following paragraphs: 1A Average Qualified Paid Circulation, 1B Average Qualified Non-Paid Circulation, 1C Average Non-Qualified Circulation and 1D Average Qualified Paid Circulation of Regional and Demographic Editions.

-To prepare for the upcoming reporting period, please notify your AAM Client Solutions manager of your intention to report paragraphs 2, 3 (A,B,C) and 4 on your upcoming statement.
+To prepare for the upcoming reporting period, please notify AAM of your intention to report paragraphs 2, 3 (A,B,C) and 4 on your upcoming statement.

 Sign Up for Our

 Get connected.
 Stay connected.
 Be the first to gain insider intelligence with the latest news, products, events and training from AAM.